sodadata/soda-core/soda/contracts/docs/02_writing_contract_checks.md

 columns:
 - name: id
   checks:
-  # Fail when there are more than 10 NULL values in CUSTOMERS.id
+  # Verify there are less than 10 NULL values in CUSTOMERS.id
   - type: missing_count
-    fail_when_greater_than: 10
+    must_be_less_than: 10
 ```

 Example: configure optional missing_values list